Wolfgang90/wolfplot/README.md

 # wolfplot
 ## Purpose
 `wolfplot` is a high-level plotting framework for `python` built on top of `matplotlib`.
-It is primarily designed for the use in process mining projects
+It is primarily designed for the use in process mining projects.

 ## Getting started
 In order do initialize your work environment, clone or download wolfplot onto your machine.